 As a practitioner of Chinese medicine and student of Classical Chinese, this quote brings to mind the Chinese idiom “pulling up rice shoots to help them grow”: that, when we attempt to encourage something to grow through the use of force, instead of helping we inevitably cause harm, instead.

 Interested in pursuing therapy that utilizes mindfulness and respects the connection between your mind and body?
-Schedule an Initial Consultation to see if this work might be a good fit!
+Schedule a Free Discovery Call to see if this work might be a good fit!

 Reference: Kurtz, Ron (1990).
 Body-centered Psychotherapy: The Hakomi Method, Updated Edition.
 LifeRhythm